-Head to the enclosure at 3pm for a keeper talk and animal feeding with our beloved chimpanzees.
+Head to the enclosure at 2.45pm for a Keeper Talk with our beloved chimpanzees.

 |Distribution and habitat